ixa-ehu/ixa-pipe-nerc/README.md

 Each of these functionalities are accessible by adding (tag|train|eval) as a subcommand to ixa-pipe-nerc-$version.jar.
 Please read below and check the -help
 parameter:

 ````shell
 java -jar target/ixa-pipe-nerc-$version.jar (tag|train|eval) -help
 ````
-**Every option for training is documented in the trainParams.prop properties file distributed with ixa-pipe-nerc**.
+**Every option for training is documented in the trainParams.properties file distributed with ixa-pipe-nerc**.
 Please do read that file!!

 ### Tagging

 If you are in hurry, just execute:

 ````shell
 cat file.txt | ixa-pipe-tok | ixa-pipe-pos | java -jar $PATH/target/ixa-pipe-nerc-$version.jar tag -m model.bin